mecperspicace/mecperspicace/README.md

-# Hi there👋, I'm Gabriel MERCIER :
+# Hi there👋, I'm MecPerspicace :
-### - 💬 I'm tenth grade.
-I'm in Reims, at Roosevelt.
 ### - 🔭 I’m currently working on a personal website and a minecraft server, we are looking for a java developper to help us!
 If you'r interested, dm me on instagram, twitter, discord.
 ### - 🌱 I’m currently learning html/css/javascript/web3/solidity and I'm good at Java, Python and Linux!
 ### - 🔨 I work with [VS Code](https://code.visualstudio.com/), [IntelliJ](https://www.jetbrains.com/fr-fr/idea/), [Pycharm](https://www.jetbrains.com/fr-fr/pycharm/) and a [Raspberry pi](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/)!